 For more information, refer to Answers in Google Search.

-Google Now brings users the right information at just the right time.
-For example, Google Now can show you directions to your next event, the boarding pass for your upcoming flight, the check-out time for your hotel, and more.
+Bring users the right information at just the right time with confirmation cards.
+For example, the Google app can show you directions to your next event, the boarding pass for your upcoming flight, the check-out time for your hotel, and more.